pvs043/cMDTBuildLab/README.md

    * Windows10x64
    * Windows2012R2
    * Windows2016TP5
+5. Copy updates to subfolders under E:\Source:
+   * Update for Windows 7 (KB3020369)
+   * Update for Windows 7 (KB3125574)
+   * Update for Windows 7 for x64-based Systems (KB3020369)
+   * Update for Windows 7 for x64-based Systems (KB3125574)
+   * Cumulative Update for Windows 10 Version 1607 (KB3197356)
+   * Cumulative Update for Windows 10 Version 1607 for x64-based Systems (KB3197356)
+   * Cumulative Update for Windows Server 2016 for x64-based Systems (KB3197356)
-5. Run Powershell ISE as Administrator and open the file:<br>
+6. Run Powershell ISE as Administrator and open the file:<br>
    C:\Program Files\WindowsPowerShell\Modules\cMDTBuldLab\1.0.0\Examples\Deploy_MDT_Server.ps1
-6. Press F5 to run the script.
+7. Press F5 to run the script.
 It will take approximately 30 min (Depending on internet capacity and virtualization hardware).
 The server will reboot ones during this process.

 ### DscResources